 What’s Really Going On in Our Minds When We’re Overthinking?

-Overthinking can feel a lot like a traffic jam in your brain.
-Every thought is trying to push forward at the same time, but instead of moving smoothly, they clog up the mental highway.
 Some cars are stuck behind you, honking about the past (rumination).
 Others are inching anxiously toward the future (“what if I mess everything up tomorrow?”).
 Some of the drivers are swerving and shouting nonsense (self-criticism, imagined judgment from others).
-No matter how hard you try to direct traffic, the gridlock leaves you feeling stuck and overwhelmed.

-We’ve all been there… Lying awake at night replaying a conversation we wish had gone differently.
 Or second guessing ourselves about a decision that still hasn’t been made.
 We call it “overthinking,” but what’s actually happening in the mind is more complex than it seems.
 When people say they’re “stuck in their head,” it can be a mix of mental habits that can keep us stuck in the past, anxious about the future, or disconnected from the present in some other form.

-Here are a few common offenders, taking the form of emotional or cognitive loops:
+Here are a few common offenders, taking the form of emotional or cognitive loops.

 Thinking about the Past: